Yawn93/my-portfolio-uxui/README.md

             - (🚧WIP) creating a filter for types of projects

 22/01/2024  - (✔️Done) project filter for main gallery created
-            - (🚧WIP) small UI improvements TBD
+            - (✔️Done) small UI improvements TBD